mallorybulkley/citi-bike-visualization/README.md

 # Citi Bike Visualization
 ## MVP
-Visualization of Citi Bike trips in NYC/Brooklyn throughout the day, with options to view by age or gender filters
+Visualization of Citi Bike trips in NYC/Brooklyn in real time throughout the day, with options to view by age or gender filters

 - [ ] Watch an animation of Citi Bike trips over the course of 24 hours
 - [ ] Start, pause and move the time progress